 How to copy Encrypted DVD with DVDFab DVD Copy?

-Step 1: After the installation of this DVD copy software on your computer, launch it up and choose the Copy module from the top menu bar.
-Then insert your original disc to your optical drive, and the program will automatically start to load that disc from your optical drive.
+Step 1: After installing DVDFab DVD Copy, open the software and switch to the Copy module from the menu bar.
+Then insert your original disc to your optical drive, and the program will automatically detect and load the disc content.

 How to Copy DVD via DVDFab DVD Copy